YichaoOU/HemTools/docs/content/Data/blood_data.rst

 This is a suite of tools for users to query specific regions or genes among public blood datasets.

-Output read counts over given bed.
+Output read counts over given bed. ``featureCount.tsv``.
+Each row is one region from the input bed file.
+Each column is the bw/bam file name.

 Input
 ^^^^^